hmr9162-droid/MIAP-ZIM-Project/README.md

 ## Project Description

-Our project aims to hightlight the strengths and weaknesses of the `zim` container format, compared to `warc`, the existing web archiving standard.
-By comparing key features, we may help inform archivists who have an interest in utilizing the `zim` format for their projects.
++ Our project aims to hightlight the strengths and weaknesses of the `zim` container format, compared to `warc`, the existing web archiving standard.

++ We've run crawls on [FFmprovisr](https://amiaopensource.github.io/ffmprovisr/) an FFmpeg resource, and archived the site as both ffmprovisr.zim and ffmprovisr.warc.

++ By comparing key features, we may help inform archivists who have an interest in utilizing the `zim` format for their projects.

 ## Why Zim?